Coherent estimation of risk measures: Numerical study: subadditivity violations and evaluation of weighting schemes

-for $n=250$, cf.~\cite[Page 267]{EGIM}.
-Note that $\var_{1\%}$ is a reference market risk metric in the Basel II framework and for the normaly distribution random variable $X$ we get $\var_{1\%}(X) = 2.326$ and $\ES_{2.5\%}(X)= 2.336$, cf.~\eqref{eq:es-normal}, so that this metric could be used for VaR and ES comparison purposes; see also \cite{KelRos2016}.
+see ~\cite{HynFan1996} and~\cite[p.
+267]{EGIM}.
+Note that $\var_{1\%}$ is a reference market risk metric in the Basel II framework and for the normally distributed random variable $X$ we get $\var_{1\%}(X) = 2.326$ and $\ES_{2.5\%}(X)= 2.336$, cf.~\eqref{eq:es-normal}, so that this metric could be used for VaR and ES comparison purposes; see also \cite{KelRos2016}.

-As already mentioned, we considered two frameworks to generate a sample $(X_i)_{i=1}^{250}$: (i) standard i.i.d. setup; (ii) overlapping setup, in which initial observations are converted into cumulative overlapping sums of size 10, that is, we consider $X_i:=\sum_{j=0}^9 Z_{i-j}$, where $(Z_i)_{i=-8}^{250}$ is the initial i.i.d. sample.
-This is done to have a theoretical representation of the standard two approaches used for P\&L construction in risk management, in which we consider either a series of 1-day non-overlapping P\&Ls or a series of 10-day overlapping P\&Ls.
-The results for i.i.d.
-P\&Ls are presented in Table~\ref{tab:biases:RTS}, while the results for overlapping P\&Ls are presented in Table~\ref{tab:biases:RTS2}.

-The numerical study highlights substantial differences between estimator performance across the non-overlapping and overlapping settings.
-In the non-overlapping framework (Table~\ref{tab:biases:RTS}), estimators \#--\#3 generally provide the most accurate results, while estimators \#4--\#6 are clearly conservative, which is consistent with their Pareto tail based construction based on conservative simplifications.
-Among the former group, estimator \#2 performs best with respect to fit metrics, whereas estimator \#3 often delivers superior bias control and confidence coverage under heavy-tailed distributions.
-Overall, the ES estimators show a modest advantage over the benchmark $\var$ estimator in terms of fit, but confidence threshold behavior is more sensitive to distributional assumptions; nevertheless, bias levels remain broadly in line with the traffic-light tolerance levels reported in \cite{MolPit2017}, where 0--5\% CT output corresponds to the green performance zone and 5--10\% CT output corresponds to the amber performance zone.

-In contrast, the overlapping framework (Table~\ref{tab:biases:RTS2}) yields markedly different outcomes: estimators \#3 and \#4 perform best in terms of fit, whereas estimators \#5 and \#6 are preferable for risk coverage.
-Here, the ES estimators \#1--\#4 often exhibit substantial negative bias, particularly for heavy-tailed distributions, reflecting the effective reduction in sample size (comparable to $n \approx 27$ by matching standard errors in a normal distribution setup) and the underestimation of tail scenario risk inherent to the overlapping setup in which standard sample estimators are used.
-As a result, ES estimator choice becomes critical, since na\"{i}ve ES estimators can underestimate true ES by as much as 5--15\%, especially in non-Gaussian settings, with potential material implications for capital adequacy under FRTB, see \cite{Bas2019}.

-Finally, it should be noted that this study is synthetic, and in practice additional features such as heteroskedasticity may further distort ES estimates; moreover, systematic analyses of overlapping constructions remain scarce in the literature, despite their regulatory and supervisory relevance.
-The results reported here are consistent with findings in \cite[Annex I]{EBA2023RTS05} and \cite{AicCroReh2021}, both of which emphasize the importance of proper risk control and estimator selection, especially in the overlapping case.
-In this regard, our study also underlines that estimator adequacy and bias can be addressed by directly modifying the weight inputs (see Table~\ref{T:weights}), which provides a natural motivation for further research on robust representations for CREs.
+The numerical results presented in Table~\ref{tab:biases:RTS} reveal systematic differences in performance across the considered ES estimators.